Koi... Mil Gaya: Casting

 When Koi...
 Mil Gaya was announced, Rakesh Roshan said that his son Hrithik Roshan and Preity Zinta would play the lead roles in the film; it marked the actors' second collaboration after Mission Kashmir (2000).
 Playing against typecasting, Roshan was cast as the developmentally disabled man Rohit.
 He admitted the role had reminded him of his childhood, saying he could eat as many chocolates as he wanted and "became a baby and everybody was so caring towards me".
 Hrithik Roshan called it the "most challenging role" of his career, but revealed he had accepted the part after his father first offered it to him, confessing that his excitement made the role feel much easier.
 In a retrospective interview with Mint, he explained that he "revisited that earlier passion I had felt when I did my first film".
 To provide an accurate portrayal, Hrithik Roshan lost 8 kg, changed his hairstyle, and wore loose clothes to cover his well-built body.

 Zinta was given the role of Rohit's friend and then-wife, Nisha, after Rakesh Roshan saw her 20-minute performance in Mani Ratnam's 1998 thriller Dil Se.. and was impressed by it.
-It was originally to be played by Aishwarya Rai Bachchan or Kareena Kapoor; however, he saw that Rai Bachchan would not be a suitable co-actor as she was older than Hrithik Roshan, while Kapoor opted out because she had collaborated with the actor on many projects.
+It was originally to be played by Aishwarya Rai Bachchan or Kareena Kapoor; however, he saw that Rai Bachchan would not be a suitable co-actor as she was older than Hrithik Roshan, while Kapoor opted out because she had collaborated with the actor on several projects being Yaadein (2001), Kabhi Khushi Kabhie Gham...
+(2001), Mujhse Dosti Karoge!
+(2002) and Main Prem Ki Diwani Hoon (2003).
 Zinta, who enjoyed her part as Nisha and called Koi...
 Mil Gaya a special film for her, described the role as an attempt to change her "conventional heroine" image, telling Rediff.com that: "If I only did the glam-and-pout act, I would have stuck out like a sore thumb and destroyed the film's timeless texture."
 The part proved to be a new challenge for her, and she found it to be her career's "toughest" role as it was "a very-controlled character".
 Hrithik Roshan spoke positively of his rapport with her, and said he would "have been only half effective" if she was not his co-star.